tagion/tagion/docs/gov/glossary/index.md

 ## Scalability

 The ability of a DLT system to process and validate a growing number of [transactions](/gov/glossary#transaction) or operations efficiently without compromising other essential properties, such as decentralization, security, and [consistency](/gov/glossary#consistency).

+## Stateless System

+A misnomer, because a consensus systems, by definition, has a state that the consensus agrees on.
+However, in this context, it often refers to a system where the amount of data that validators must store is minimized to a constant, manageable size, regardless of the system’s scale or transaction volume.

+## Stateless contract

+Contracts that check [transaction](/gov/glossary#transaction) details, approve or reject and process them without storing balances or transaction history on the blockchain/database.
+Instead, any required transaction data or business logic is provided by the transaction itself.

+##Sybil Attack

+A term coined by John R. Douceur, refering to “an attack wherein a single entity masquerades as multiple entities or nodes within a network to gain a disproportionately high influence within the network or to subvert the network’s operation altogether.”
+An illicit actor, accordingly, creates multiple pseudonymous identities to manipulate or control the network.
+If successful, Sybil attacks can disrupt [consensus](/gov/glossary#consensus), manipulate governance decisions, and ultimately undermine the integrity of the system.

+## Sybil Resistance Mechanism

+Defines who can participate (as in running a [node](/gov/glossary#node)) in the [consensus](/gov/glossary#consensus) protocol and, potentially, in governance, serving as a mechanism to prevent Sybil attacks.

 ## Tagion Mainnet